killerbootz/killerbootz.github.io/process.md

 gcc inputFile.c -l outputFile - Generic Linux compile. i686-w64-ming32-gcc inputFile.c -lws2_32 -o outputFile.exe - Linux compile for Windows executable.

+__Restrictions:__
+Sometimes low-privilege accounts are "jailed" so they are essentially locked into their home folder, or other program folders with only certain commands that are allowed.
+These jails can sometimes be broken out of via the following techniques:
+- SSH: If accessing via SSH try appending the -t "command" parameter such as vi.
+Sometimes this can be executed as the login process takes place and reverting to the shell via the following methods:
+- :set shell=/bin/bash followed by :shell
+- :!/bin/sh

 __PrivEsc:__
 Inroads.
 Here are some quick and common enumeration steps once low privilege is obtained: